 And without a child of his own, Edward’s heir remained his brother, Bertie, the man we know as George VI.
 At the time of the Abdication, there was some discussion about passing the throne to another of their siblings given Bertie’s shyness and his stammer.
 But that was seen as too much of a change.
 Had Edward remained on the Throne then Bertie would have remained first in line.
 We also know that the younger of these two brothers died in 1952, twenty years before Edward, meaning the role of heir would have passed to Bertie’s daughter, Elizabeth.

-And so the most likely answer to the question of who would rule had Edward never abdicated?
-Right now, the British Monarch would still be The Queen.
+But the most likely answer to the question of who would rule had Edward never abdicated?
+Right now, the British Monarch would still be King Charles III.